ocapuozzo/p4tuning.org/pages/musaic/musaic_repr_dim1.md

 ---
-title: UI musical instrument in dimension 1
+title: UI musical instrument in one dimension
 keywords: musaic 88musaics
 summary: "This is just a sample topic..."
 sidebar: musaic_sidebar